Battlelogium/Battlelogium/README.md

 BattlelogChrome for Steam
 =========================

-BattleogChrome is a [Battlefield 3 Battlelog](http://battlelog.battlefield.com/) wrapper to allow better integration with Steam, inspired by [Battlelog on Steam](http://forums.steampowered.com/forums/showthread.php?t=2289393)
+BattlelogChrome is a [Battlefield 3 Battlelog](http://battlelog.battlefield.com/) wrapper to allow better integration with Steam, inspired by [Battlelog on Steam](http://forums.steampowered.com/forums/showthread.php?t=2289393)

 Features